Health Anxiety Test: Are You a Cyberchondriac?

 - Cyberchondria Severity Scale (CSS): developed by McElroy and Shevlin in 2014

-- Short Cyberchondria Scale: a shortened version validated in 2019
+- Short Cyberchondria Scale: shortened version validated in 2019

-If you answered "often" or "very often" to more than 4 questions, a more thorough assessment could be beneficial.
+If you answered "often" or "very often" to more than 4 questions, a more in-depth assessment could be beneficial.

 Understanding the mechanisms of digital anxiety